 The ingenuity, endeavour and resoluteness of our ancestors

 eyes with the rest of the world on the periphery of what is

-“The colonists usually say that it was they who brought us into history: today we show that this is not so.
+The colonists usually say that it was they who brought us into history: today we show that this is not so.
 They made us leave history, our history, to follow them, right at the back, to follow the progress of their history.

 perceptions of our place in this world and our impact on it.

 perpetuate this message throughout society.
 It seeps into popular culture and we are inundated with the idea that we have no history,

 Here we hope to go a little way in reframing this idea of history and

 A history that is so much more than just slavery, colonialism